tsleng93/SchoolReopeningStrategies/README.md

 # Quantifying within-school SARS-CoV transmission

-Relevant scripts and functions are contained in the subfolder 'Fitted Model'.
+Relevant scripts and functions are contained in the subfolder 'FittedModel'.
 We extend the model described in 'interactingyeargroups.m' to incorporate greater aspects of realism.

 The main analyses in the paper require data not publicly available.
 However, we provide comparable data in the file 'exampleworkspace.mat'.
 In particular: